import-js/eslint-plugin-import/README.md

 If you are using the `config` method from [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint), ensure that the `flatConfig` is included within the `extends` array.

+As explained above, `importPlugin.flatConfigs.typescript` does not enable the TypeScript resolver, so [`eslint-import-resolver-typescript`] must still be installed and configured via the `import/resolver` setting.
+Without it, imports resolved through `tsconfig.json` `paths` or a package's `exports` field (such as `typescript-eslint` itself) will fail `import/no-unresolved`.

 ```js
 import tseslint from 'typescript-eslint';
 import importPlugin from 'eslint-plugin-import';